Untitled Unmastered: Commercial performance

-Untitled Unmastered debuted at number one on the US Billboard 200, earning 178,000 album-equivalent units for the week ending March 10, 2016.
+In the United States, Untitled Unmastered debuted at number one on the Billboard 200, earning 178,000 album-equivalent units for the week ending March 26, 2016.
 142,000 came from traditional album sales.
 The compilation album gave Lamar his second chart-topping set in less than a year.
-It has sold 205,000 copies domestically as of April 30, 2016.
+The album additionally topped the Indie Store Album Sales and Top R&B/Hip-Hop Albums charts.
+By the end of 2016, the album was positioned at number 82 on the Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums charts.
+It additionally peaked at number 5 on the Top Rap Albums around that same time.
+It has sold 205,000 copies domestically as of April 30, 2016, and has sold 320,000 copies within the United States.